 COVID-19 has pushed the call centers to become digitally-enabled hubs.
 CIOs and CXOs have started to realize that the shift from on-premise call centers to cloud call centers has to be swift with the many capabilities that only a Cloud CC can ensure.
 As the uncertainty continues, cloud-hosted call centers provide greater flexibility, reliability, scalability, and disaster recovery.
 The call center agents, at length, have been agile towards elasticity of work from any location and time.

 87% of global IT decision-makers agree that the current COVID-19 pandemic will cause organizations to accelerate their migration to the cloud.– Logic Monitor

 Interestingly, brands that relied solely on real-world experiences are now transitioning towards delivering digital experiences.
 This trend, coupled with cloud call center solutions, has become the best bet for businesses across the globe.

 This brings us to the question of setting up a cloud-based call center.

 How does it work?

 Setting a cloud-based call center for your business is very simple.
 There are various modes of deployment that you can choose from to fit your business requirements.
-While a cloud contact center solution can be deployed within hours, choosing the right cloud partner will ensure your customer journey success.
+While cloud call center software can be deployed within hours, choosing the right cloud partner will ensure your customer journey success.